-The International College is the newly launched former English Language Centre due to a growth in student numbers and university focus.
-Joining the team represents a great opportunity to become involved in a range of course opportunities in addition to the summer courses outlined above as we expand and enhance our programme offerings.
+Joining the team represents a great opportunity to potentially become involved in a range of other course opportunities in the future as we expand and enhance our programme offerings.

 We welcome applications from people with a range of experience that are seeking to join a supportive team.